tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Updated: 230122 RObots.txt, if you use your own, not wordpress one.
-- Updated:230121 .htaccess1 with bettter header security.
+- Updated: 230121 .htaccess1 with bettter header security.
 - Updated: 230118 .htaccess for better deflate and cashe control.
 - Updated: 230117 .htacces for better Cache Control.
 - Updated: 230116 IP LIST, swedish hackers list:)